dtrckd/pymake/Readme.md

 # PYMAKE

-Pymake, help making reproducible research by providing tools to create :
+Pymake help making reproducible research by providing tools to create :

 * complex and traceable design of experiments.
 * Models for data analysis.